-- Fragmented land holdings in Ashworth Drive. - Intersection access and direct access to Tyers Road from private lots is not permitted by VicRoads.
+- Intersection access and direct access to Tyers Road from private lots is not permitted by VicRoads.

-Proproved - Diagonal alignment of the water main easement (future reserve) traversing the site and inability to construct driveway access to private lots across the water main easement.
+Diagonal alignment of the water main easement (future reserve) traversing the site and inability to construct driveway access to private lots across the water main easement.